Have You Been Injured by a Dog or Anther Animal?

 Arizona Law Requires Fast Action

 While Arizona strict liability law enables a fair resolution for dog bite claims, injured individuals must act quickly.
 If you fail to file your claim within a year of your accident, you may be barred from pursuing compensation.
-For a no-charge discussion of your dog bite and animal attack case, contact our firm as soon as possible.
+For a no-charge discussion of your dog bite and animal attack case, contact McNamara Law Firm, PLLC as soon as possible.